Jelmerro/Vieb/README.md

 # License

-## Program/source

 Vieb is created by [Jelmer van Arnhem](https://github.com/Jelmerro) and [contributors](https://github.com/Jelmerro/Vieb/graphs/contributors).
 See the source files for individual authors.

 You can copy or modify the code/program under the terms of the GPL3.0 or higher.
 For more information and legal terms see the LICENSE file.

-## Logo

-Logo is created by [Jelmer van Arnhem](https://github.com/Jelmerro) and can also be copied/modified as described in the LICENSE file.
-It is clearly based on the original Vim logo, which can be found as an svg file [on Wikipedia](https://en.wikipedia.org/wiki/File:Vimlogo.svg).
-As is explained on [the official Vim website](https://www.vim.org/logos.php) the logo consists of a green diamond with the text Vim displayed above it.
-The Vieb logo (while based on the Vim logo) contains neither the green diamond nor the Vim text, and is therefor considered to be sufficiently different from the original Vim logo.